-• If receptor binding happens to be virtually irreversible, the concentration of bound receptors CR would be proportional to the integral of the imidacloprid concentration at the target site C over time:

-CR ~∫ C dt
+- If receptor binding happens to be virtually irreversible, the concentration of bound receptors C_R would be proportional to the integral of the concentration of the toxicant at the site of action C over time: - C_R ~∫ C dt

-• If the subsequent effect would happen to be irreversible as well (e.g. perturbations of cognitive functions), the effect E would be proportional to the integral of the concentration of bound receptors CR over time:
+- If the subsequent effect would happen to be irreversible as well (e.g. cancer), the effect E would be proportional to the integral of the concentration of bound receptors C_R over time: - E ~∫C_R dt

-• So, in cases of irreversible receptor binding and an irreversible effect, the effect E would be proportional to the double integral of the imidacloprid concentration at the target site C over time, as the combination of eq.
+• So, in cases of irreversible receptor binding and an irreversible effect, the effect E would be proportional to the double integral of the toxicant concentration at the site of action C over time, as the combination of eq.
 (1) and (2) shows: